-5 Label Tips for Cosmetic Labels
+5 Tips for Printing Your Cosmetic Labels

 Whether you’re a small-business or a large corporation in the cosmetics space, competition can be tough.
 There are countless numbers of competing products designed to fill the same needs as your own, sometimes with extensive marketing dollars behind them.
 It can be extremely difficult to stand out on shelves among the countless alternatives.
 The best chance that you have from a visibility standpoint is to create a unique and compelling product label that allows your product to outshie the competition at first glance.
 Below are some tips for creating a cosmetic label that really stands out to customers:

 It’s important to think about where your products will end up.
 Customers typically store their skin creams and other cosmetics in the bathroom near the sink and shower, which means your labels should be able to resist moisture so they don’t wear down after a few days or months.

 When customers use up a bottle of your product and the label still looks good, they’ll get a subtle reminder about which brand to buy leading to repeat business.
 On the other hand, if the label is no longer visible they will likely not remember which product initially peaked their interest at the time of purchase.

 What is your brand about?
 This is an important question to answer before embarking on creating a unique label experience.
 Is your brand all about creating a natural, refreshing feeling?